 Any dive holiday to Caribbean Mexico wouldn’t be complete without diving the world famous Cenotes.
 These are accessible as a day trip from the island of Cozumel and provide a dramatic juxtaposition to the current drenched reefs of Cozumel.
 Find out more about diving the Cenotes here

-Pro Dive Mexico - Cozumel
+Pro Dive international - Cozumel

 The secret of Pro Dive’s success is the quality of their services and the professionalism of their staff.
 Diver safety is Pro Dive’s main priority, however they have certainly not lost touch with the philosophy that “diving is fun!”
-Pro Dive Mexico offers a complete range of PADI courses, from Bubblemaker and Discover Scuba experience programs all the way through to Instructor courses at its PADI 5 Star Career Development Centre.
+Pro Dive International offers a complete range of PADI courses, from Bubblemaker and Discover Scuba experience programs all the way through to Instructor courses at its PADI 5 Star Career Development Centre.

 The Pro Dive centres in Cozumel are located directly on site at the Allegro Cozumel Resort and the Occidental Cozumel Resort on the beautiful San Francisco beach.
 These resorts are located within the famous Cozumel National Marine Park and all reefs are accessible by boat from the resort jetties in just 5-10 minutes.
 Diving is operated on a two tank morning and two tank afternoon basis subject to availability.
 This offers guests greater flexibility and also the potential to make up to four dives a day.
 All dives and courses are led by fully certified PADI Instructors.

-Cenote diving is conducted at any one of a number of sacred inland Maya sites.
+Cenotes diving is conducted at any one of a number of sacred inland Maya sites.
 The excursion typically includes two dives with lunch and refreshment provided between the dives.
 All Cenote dives are led by fully qualified cave divers.

 Dive Pack Prices (Guided)